syncfusion-content/javascript-docs/js/PivotChart/Relational-Getting-Started.md

 </html>
 {% endhighlight %}

-The “url” property in PivotChart widget points the service endpoint, where the data gets processed and fetched in the form of JSON.
-The services used for the PivotChart widget as endpoint are WebAPI and WCF.
+The [`url`](/api/js/ejpivotchart#members:url) property in pivot chart widget points the service endpoint, where the data gets processed and fetched in the form of JSON.
+The services used for the pivot chart widget as endpoint are WebAPI and WCF.

 N> The above "GettingStarted.html" contains WebAPI URL, which is **“/Relational”**.
 Suppose if you are using WCF service then the URL would look like **"/RelationalService.svc"**.